atao60/study-axon-vaadin/README.md

 A policy of *Divide and rule* will be used: each main technology will be presented through a new project.

+Each project will provide working code out of the box.
+Any dummy learner knowing how to launch Maven should be able to run it, i.e. :

+- either with jetty:run,
+- or with a standalone jar file.

 Tools
 ------